Fertility after a molar pregnancy, persistent disease or choriocarcinoma

 You can view and print the quick guides for all the pages in the living with a gestational trophoblastic tumour section.

-Gestational trophoblastic tumours (GTTs) include molar pregnancy, placental site trophoblastic tumours, persistent trophoblastic tumour and choriocarcinoma.
+Gestational trophoblastic tumours (GTTs) also called gestational trophoblastic neoplasia (GTN) include molar pregnancies that need chemotherapy, choriocarcinoma, placental site trophoblastic and epithelioid trophoblastic tumours.
 Due to the high levels of a hormone called hCG in molar pregnancies, persistent trophoblastic disease and choriocarcinoma, your monthly periods stop.
 After a D and C for molar pregnancy the hCG levels usually fall and once the level goes back to normal your periods will start again.

 If you have chemotherapy treatment this usually stops your periods for the time you are having treatment.
 But some women having methotrexate into their muscle find that their periods start again during the chemotherapy once their hCG goes back down to normal.